-According to House Cleaning professionals in Los Angeles, the flu is a respiratory virus that affects many people each year, thus according to House Cleaning professionals in Los Angeles.
-According to House Cleaning specialists in Los Angeles, anyone can contract the virus, producing mild to severe symptoms.
+According to House Cleaning professionals in Los Angeles, the flu is a respiratory virus that affects many people each year, thus according to House Cleaning professionals in Los Angeles, anyone can contract the virus, producing mild to severe symptoms.

 Flu virus symptoms, per the House Cleaning authorities in Los Angeles, include: